 Should You Optimize or Redesign?

-Some questions and considerations to help you evaluate your plan of action.
+Thoughts and considerations to help you evaluate your plan of action.

 You have identified that your website isn’t fully satisfying the needs of your brand.
 So now what?
 Should you keep spending time and energy on your old website, or is that a sunk cost?
 Should you re-envision from the ground up, or will that drag on forever and ultimately end up in the same place?